maxpou/docker-symfony/README.md

     $ git clone https://github.com/maxpou/docker-symfony
     ```

-2. Move your Symfony project into symfony folder
+2. In the docker-compose file, indicate where's your Symfony project

+    ```yml
+    services:
+        php:
+            volumes:
+                - path/to/your/symfony-project:/var/www/symfony
+    ```

 3. Build containers with (with and without detached mode)

     ```bash